January 26, 2023

 After setting up the site search, website owners must pay attention to their search analytics.
 Understanding what is being searched for and how content is performing is critical to delivering a better search experience.
 Looking at no result searches can uncover content gaps or identify ways to make key information, like forms or community health updates, easier to find.

-See how SearchStax Studio elevates the search experience with better site search for healthcare providersSchedule a product demo with our search experts to get an evaluation of search on your current website, see how search can be improved and discover how analytics and easy-to-use tools can drive the best practices to quickly optimize the search experience.
+See how SearchStax Site Search elevates the search experience with better site search for healthcare providersSchedule a product demo with our search experts to get an evaluation of search on your current website, see how search can be improved and discover how analytics and easy-to-use tools can drive the best practices to quickly optimize the search experience.

 By Tom Humbarger